Long-Lasting DIY Beeswax Tea Light Candles

 Is beeswax good for candle making?
 And why add coconut oil to beeswax candles?

-I’ve heard these questions before, and first yes beeswax is one of the best candle wax types.
-With a smokeless burn, a soft texture that burns more evenly, and a noticeable longer burn time – it is preferred by many for candle making.
+I’ve heard these questions before, and yes, beeswax is one of the best candle wax types.
+With a smokeless burn, a soft texture that burns more evenly, and a noticeably longer burn time – it is preferred by many for candle-making.

-Coconut oil helps beeswax burn more slowly and consistently while avoiding candle problems like tunneling.
-By combining the two you create a premium tea light that lasts up to 4 times as long as a standard store-bought tealight!
+Coconut oil helps beeswax burn more slowly and consistently, avoiding candle problems like tunneling.
+Combining the two creates a premium tea light that lasts up to 4 times as long as a standard store-bought tealight!

 If you want more guidance on choosing and blending candle wax, check out my candle wax guide.
 And don’t miss our tips on measuring candle wax for your homemade candles.

-Quickly grasp benefits for each candle wax type with our Candle Wax Swipe File in the Simple Living Library.
+Quickly grasp the benefits of each candle wax type with our Candle Wax Swipe File in the Simple Living Library

-All things considered, I’m pretty obsessed with these DIY beeswax tea lights candles!
+All things considered, I’m pretty obsessed with these DIY beeswax tea light candles!

 The blend of coconut and beeswax works perfectly when poured into a mini silicone muffin pan to make tealights.
-Once the wax has cured, they pop out of the mold without cracking.
-You can also use glass tea light holders.
+Once the wax has cured, it pops out of the mold without cracking.
+You can also use glass tea light holders

 So, it’s great to have a smokeless candle and a subtle honey scent from the beeswax when it comes to these DIY tea lights.